HTTPArchive/almanac.httparchive.org/src/content/en/2019/compression.md

 *   When a lossy compression algorithm is used, the process is irreversible, and the original file cannot be restored via decompression.
 This is commonly used to compress media resources - such as image and video content where losing some data will not materially affect the resource.
 *   Lossless compression is a completely reversible process, and is commonly used to compress text based resources - such as HTML, JavaScript, Stylesheets, etc.

 In this chapter, we are going to explore how text-based content is compressed on the web.
+Analysis of non-text based content forms part of the [Media Chapter](./media).

 ## How HTTP Compression Works